 The Orava Gallery in Dolny Kubin

-The considerably specific character of the visual arts of the Orava region conditioned the Orava Gallery to be founded.
-Its main characteristic feature is the merging of professional arts with the folk visual expression that can be followed from the Gothic period up to the 19th century.
+The specific character of fine arts of the Orava region instigated an idea of foundation the Orava Gallery.
+Its main feature is the connection between professional arts and folk visual art expressions from the Gothic period up to the 19th century.

-The Late-Gothic, Renaissance, Baroque and Classicist churches in Orava, their decoration of the interior, furnishing, paintings and sculptures are the best pieces of evidence of this pervading.
+The Late-Gothic, Renaissance, Baroque and Classicist churches in Orava and their decoration in interiors as furnishing, paintings and sculptures are the best pieces of evidence of this belief.

-It is interesting how different kinds of arts were spread geographically as it was the religion of the inhabitants of Upper and Lower Orava that influenced it.
-Ornamental and figurative paintings and the decorative elements as well, were more characteristic to the region of Lower Orava where the Protestants prefered the surface decoration and the figural themes were less used.
-Under the influence of the antireformation movement coming from Poland, carving the wooden sculptures and cutting the stones became more typical to Upper Orava.
-Because of the economic decline, the old visual understanding of the saints were kept in Orava much longer than in other regions of Slovakia.
-Even in the 20th century the paintings, sculptures and reliefs of the saints still have a place in lives of the people of Orava, they still have their original function.
-It is there, where the belief of people and the Church assigned them to protect a man, his family, work and property.
-They were situated in chapels, on crosses and columns near crossroads, in niches on the house fasades and at cemeteries.
-The Orava Gallery was founded on November 3, 1965.
-Its task was to collect pieces of visual expression of Orava in such a way that not only the typical characteristic features of the folk artists from Orava would come to the fore but also the intensity of the expression, abundancy of artistic forms in folk but professional arts as well and the differences among artists standing on different levels of understanding of the world and its artistic reflection.
+It is interesting how many different kinds of arts were spread geographically through Orava, which were influenced by the religion of people.
+For Lower Orava, where the Protestants preferred the surface decoration, were characteristic ornamental and figurative paintings as well as decorative elements; and for Upper Orava were more characteristic woodcarving and cutting stone sculptures, which were influenced by the Counter-Reformation from Poland.
+Due to an economic decline, the old visual understandings of the saints were kept in Orava much longer than in other regions of Slovakia.
+Even in the 20th century paintings, sculptures and reliefs of saints had a strong position in Orava´s people lives and fulfilled their original functions, where public beliefs and the Church promised the protection of man, his family, property and labour.
+They were situated in chapels, crossroads, on columns along the roads, cemeteries and on house facades.
+The Orava Gallery was officially established on 3rd November 1965.
+Its task was to collect pieces of visual art expressions of the Orava in such a way, that not only typical characteristic features of folk artists from Orava would come to the fore but also the intensity of the expression, an abundance of artistic forms in the folk and in the professional art, differences among artists standing on different levels of understanding of the world and their artistic reflection.